 It offers wired and wireless connectivity and a much faster dual-core Broadcom chipset.
 In short, it's the best built Roku player seen to date, rivaling set-top mainstay Amazon Fire TV as the king of the proverbial castle.
-But, despite a plethora of improvements, the Roku 3 still has foibles.

 This new player is still a glossy black puck, although with slightly less girth, at 90mm across.
 In situ, it looks like little a futuristic pebble sprouting cables.